 Notes

-1 This is a compilation of the Gas Services Information Regulations 2012.
-The following table contains information about those regulations.
+1 This reprint is a compilation as at 16 August 2013 of the Gas Services Information Regulations 2012 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table